 - 200 NT, 280 NT, 375 NT, 500 NT, and 1000 NT

 - 200 R, 280 R, 375 R, 500 R, and 1000 R

 The number represents the nominal mix capacity of the mixer while the letters T, NT, and R represents tilting, non-tilting, and reverse type respectively.

 Procedure for Mixing Site Mix Concrete

 Materials are prepared for one bag of cement and loaded in the mixer.

 In mixers, first of all, half of the coarse aggregates are added and then half the amount of sand.
-Cement is added afterwards.
-Then after, the remaining half amount of coarse and fine aggregates is added in sequence.
-This is done to prevent the cement from getting spilt or blown away die to windy weather.
+Cement is added afterward.
+Then, the remaining half amount of coarse and fine aggregates is added in sequence.
+This is done to prevent the cement from getting spilled or blown away due to windy weather.

-About 25 % of the water is added in the drum before adding the materials so that the drum becomes wet and cement does not stick to the inner walls and blades of the drum.
-The remaining 75 % of water is added in the drum immediately after adding the materials in the drum.
+About 25 % of the water is added to the drum before adding the materials so that the drum becomes wet and cement does not stick to the inner walls and blades of the drum.
+The remaining 75 % of water is added to the drum immediately after adding the materials in the drum.